 What is data recovery?

 Unfortunately, despite the constantly growing reliability of storage devices, the loss of digital information remains quite commonplace.
-General causes of data loss include hardware and software failures, power outages, software malfunctions (including computer viruses), as well as human errors.
+General causes of data loss include human errors, software malfunctions (such as computer viruses), power outages as well as hardware failures.

-Any information saved to a storage device is luckily almost always recoverable.
-However, you should distinguish the cases when the information has never been written to a storage (for example, a created, but not saved document that was lost due to a power failure) and thus is in no way recoverable.
+Any information stored on a digital medium is luckily almost always recoverable.
+However, this doesn’t involve the cases when the information has never actually been written to a storage, for example, a created, but not saved document that was lost due to a power failure can in no way be recovered.

-The following article describes most common data loss situations and ways of handling them.
+The following article describes most common data loss situations and the ways of handling them.

 Data loss cases

 The most common causes of data loss include: